 All computers within Bournes sites and company laptops used remotely are protected by unique usernames and user defined passwords.
 All staff are required to lock computers whenever away from their work station.

-All staff are required to ensure that any files not in current use are stored in filing cabinets and locked at all times when offices are unoccupied.
+All staff are required to ensure that any files not in current use are stored in filing cabinets that are locked at all times when offices are unoccupied.
 Any waste documentation produced is shredded and disposed of immediately.

 To ensure continuity of availability of data, a number of measures are taken:

-11.3.
-Action required to remove or control risks will be approved and actioned the Finance and IT Director in consultation with IT providers.
+Action required to remove, or control risks will be approved and actioned the Finance and IT Director in consultation with IT providers.

-11.5.
-If you believe your information is not handled in accordance with the applicable law or our privacy policies you may submit a complaint to the Quality Manager as at section 3.
+If you believe your information is not handled in accordance with the applicable law or our privacy policies you may submit a complaint to our Quality & Compliance Department.

 Our company is known for the way it looks after customers.
 This reputation is built on over 140 years of trust and the passionate team of people that have always believed in Bournes commitment to deliver excellent customer experiences.